Lyra: A Benchmark for Turducken-Style Code Generation: Introduction

-In this paper, we present a new dataset for the turducken-style code generation task.
-To ensure that our dataset has satisfactory characteristics, our data has been processed as follows.
-First, to meet the realistic and diversity requirements, the source code snippets are crawled from real development projects on Github.
-Second, our data has gone through a fine annotation process of 400 human hours.
-Since most of the original data contains project-related information, so they cannot be directly used as an independent function.
-To address this challenge, we manually modify the crawled data.
+In this paper, we present a new code generation dataset, which is specific to the turducken-style code generation task.
+To ensure that our dataset has satisfactory characteristics, our data have been processed as follows.
+First, to meet the realisticness and diversity requirements, the source code snippets are crawled from real development projects on Github.
+Second, our data have gone through a fine annotation process of 400 human hours.
+Since most of the original data contain project-related information, they cannot be directly used as independent functions.
+To address this challenge, we manually modified the crawled data.
 In the above case, we can put the connection information "\texttt{ conn}" as a parameter in the parameter list of the function block.
-We describe these details in annotation process.
+We describe these details in our annotation process.
 Additionally, to address the quality problem, we designed a quick and efficient checker to check each data.
 Specifically, we use some rule-based methods to check and modify the annotated data according to the characteristics of the dataset.
 Finally, we constructed Lyra, which contains 2,000 carefully modified source code snippets, and each code snippet corresponds to one Chinese and one English comments.

 Figure~\ref{motivation_example} shows an example in the Lyra dataset.
 In this figure, the subfigure~(a) is a SQL statement, subfigure~(b) is the corresponding source code for executing SQL statement.
 Each source code in the dataset can be divided into three parts: preparation before SQL execution, executing SQL statements, and processing query results.
 For the example in subfigure~(b), line 4 shows the process of executing SQL statements based on the function parameters; lines 1-3 import the package required by the function, define the function, and prepare for SQL execution; lines 5-7 process the results of the query.
-Note that our data is not a simple combination of SQL statements and Python code, but there is a close interaction between them.
+Note that our data are not a simple combination of SQL statements and Python code, but there is a close interaction between them.
 For example, the parameter "\texttt{ password}" is used as the judgment condition of line 3 in the base language and also as the parameter to match the SQL string in the embedded language.
-Subfigure~(c) shows the Chinese and English comments of the source code.